State-of-the-art blockchains are yet to resolve the Blockchain Trilemma

 contract owns some number of its own tokens.

-In contract to most other blockchains by “state” we refer to the inherent state of the contract itself, rather than
+In contrast to most other blockchains by “state” we refer to the inherent state of the contract itself, rather than

 things that might belong to end-users.
 The right mental model is to think of it as a global state of a contract.